Sumukh0512/VirtualTrialRoom/README.md

 Otherwise you can train the models manually by following these given steps below:

 # Training GMM
- 1.python train.py --name GMM --stage GMM --workers 4 --save_count 5000 --shuffle ->[this training process time takes long about 10 hours].
+ 1.python train.py --name GMM --stage GMM --workers 4 --save_count 5000 --shuffle.
    -> This training result is GMM trained model with.pth file will be created under checkpoints/GMM/gmm_final.pth

  2.Then run test.py for GMM network with the training dataset, which will generate the warped clothes and masks in "warp-cloth" and "warp-mask" folders inside the "result/GMM/train/" directory.
-Copy the "warp-cloth" and "warp-mask" folders into your data directory, for example inside "data/train" folder.[ if u are training manually follow this step otherwise make a duplicate of cloth and cloth mask which is located in data/train rename the copy as warp-cloth and warp mask respectivly].
+Copy the "warp-cloth" and "warp-mask" folders into your data directory, for example inside "data/train" folder.
 # Training TOM

   3.Run TOM stage, python train.py --name TOM --stage TOM --workers 4 --save_count 5000 --shuffle. ->this training result gets stored under
     checkpoints/TOM/tom_final.pth

-# Testing [ Skip training process if u have pre-trained models installed just make a duplicate of cloth and cloth mask which is located in data/train directory     rename the copies as warp-cloth and warp mask respectively].
+# Testing

  4. python test.py --name GMM --stage GMM --workers 4 --datamode test --data_list test_pairs.txt --checkpoint checkpoints/GMM/gmm_final.pth -> which will
     generate the warped clothes and masks in "warp-cloth" and "warp-mask" folders inside the "result/GMM/test/" directory.
 Copy the "warp-cloth" and "warp-mask"